 UPDATE: The other woman has been identified as Paula Broadwell, author of All In: The Education of General David Petraeus.
 Broadwell is married with two young boys.
 NBC News reports that the FBI was investigating Broadwell for trying to access Petraeus’ email and potentially accessing classified information.

-There were these links with it at the top left of the page:
+Drudge had these links at the top left the page:

 Drudge pairs headlines of what everyone’s thoughts are once again.